Thinking Flexibly to Maintain Balance

-But fortunately, flexible thinking is a skill that we can all learn.
-As a core component of cognitive-behavioural therapy, this technique has been shown through many studies to have a positive impact on people’s mental health, in particular those struggling with depression or anxiety disorders.
+Fortunately, flexible thinking is a skill that we can all learn.
+As a core component of cognitive-behavioural therapy, this technique has been shown to have a positive impact on people’s mental health, in particular those struggling with depression or anxiety disorders.

 There are four key skills involved in flexible thinking: